fse1/image-planet/README.md

                                      imgfile TEXT NOT NULL,
                                      imgdesc TEXT,
                                      likes BIGINT NOT NULL);
-* CREATE TABLE IF NOT EXISTS comments (comid BIGINT PRIMARY KEY AUTO_INCREMENT NOT NULL, imageid BIGINT NOT NULL, userid BIGINT NOT NULL, comtext TEXT NOT NULL);
+* CREATE TABLE IF NOT EXISTS comments (imageid BIGINT NOT NULL, userid BIGINT NOT NULL, comtext TEXT NOT NULL);
 * CREATE TABLE IF NOT EXISTS directmsg (dmid BIGINT PRIMARY KEY AUTO_INCREMENT NOT NULL, lowuserid BIGINT NOT NULL, highuserid BIGINT NOT NULL);
-* CREATE TABLE IF NOT EXISTS messages (msgid BIGINT PRIMARY KEY AUTO_INCREMENT NOT NULL, dmid BIGINT NOT NULL, userid BIGINT NOT NULL, msgtext TEXT NOT NULL);
+* CREATE TABLE IF NOT EXISTS messages (dmid BIGINT NOT NULL, userid BIGINT NOT NULL, msgtext TEXT NOT NULL);
-* CREATE TABLE IF NOT EXISTS followers (followid BIGINT PRIMARY KEY AUTO_INCREMENT NOT NULL, userid BIGINT NOT NULL, followingthisuserid BIGINT NOT NULL);
+* CREATE TABLE IF NOT EXISTS followers (userid BIGINT NOT NULL, followingthisuserid BIGINT NOT NULL);
-* CREATE TABLE IF NOT EXISTS likes (likeid BIGINT PRIMARY KEY AUTO_INCREMENT NOT NULL, userid BIGINT NOT NULL, likesthisimageid BIGINT NOT NULL);
+* CREATE TABLE IF NOT EXISTS likes (userid BIGINT NOT NULL, likesthisimageid BIGINT NOT NULL);